Creating A New Retail Display?

 2. Choosing Your Colors

 Next, customers react to colors differently, so that means you need to choose your colors wisely.
-Your design must implement some sort of stopping power, that gets customers to walk up and interact with your products.
+Your design must incorporate a feature that encourages customers to approach and interact with your products.

-• White: Sophistication, ease, class, innocence are expressed by White.
-In order to create an air of high-end goods that draws such buyers, Apple made white work for their products.
+- White: Sophistication, ease, class, innocence are expressed by White.
+To create an air of high-end goods that attracts such buyers, Apple made white a key element in its product design.

-• Black: When used right, black is very similar to white.
+- Black: When used right, black is very similar to white.
 This can produce a commodity that cries for elegance and sophistication.
-Black is usually used to create a particular color association in the mind of the client in conjunction with another color.
+Black is typically used to create a specific color association in the client's mind in conjunction with another color.

-• Yellow: This can be seen as bright and enjoyable, but since it stands out so much, it can also be distracting.
+- Yellow: This can be seen as bright and enjoyable, but since it stands out so much, it can also be distracting.
 Look at the candy aisle, there's plenty of yellow here!
-Yellow stands out, but must be efficiently used.
+Yellow stands out, but it must be used efficiently.

-• Green: It’s all about environmentally sustainable, better quality of fitness, veganism, health, natural food, or even peace.
-Green is also used today to point out goods that through sustainable practices, strive for wellness and positivity.
+- Green: It’s all about environmentally sustainable, better quality of fitness, veganism, health, natural food, or even peace.
+Green is also used today to indicate goods that, through sustainable practices, strive for wellness and positivity.

-• Blue: In marketing, blue is one of the most used colors.
-It creates a sense of a trustworthy brand, playful or even light-hearted sometimes, depending on the shade you pick.
-Dark shades tend towards sophistication, light shades in the mind of the customers may appeal to children or feel "light".
+- Blue: In marketing, blue is one of the most used colors.
+It creates a sense of a trustworthy brand, sometimes playful or even light-hearted, depending on the shade you choose.
+Dark shades tend towards sophistication, light shades, in the mind of the customers, may appeal to children or feel "light".

-• Red: Finally, this is a color which, depending on the hue, may also be used differently.
+- Red: Finally, this is a color that, depending on the hue, may also be used differently.
 For romantic feelings, red can be used, but it can also produce an energizing or even violent look.
-For sure, one thing is it's attention catching.
+For sure, one thing is that it's attention-catching.

 3. Determine Your Product Quantity

-Next, and one of the most important steps in determining which display type is best for your campaign.
-How many products you need to be on display will affect a number of things.
+Next, one of the most important steps is determining which display type is best for your campaign.
+The number of products you need to display will affect several factors.

 First, the display size that you will need.
-If you’re looking to sell a huge amount of product, you may want a Pallet Display.
+If you’re looking to sell a large quantity of products, you may want a Pallet Display.
 Or if you only want to offer a handful of products, a smaller Floor Display might be the right option.

-This will also affect the load capacity of the display.
+This will also impact the display's load capacity.
 More products mean sturdier materials and designs.

 4. Information Architecture

-Now think about the phases of the customer to determine the information architecture.
-You want to have large words that attract customers from a distance, and then smaller information that includes product benefits when they walk up to the display.
+Now, consider the phases of the customer to inform the information architecture.
+You want to have large words that attract customers from a distance, and then smaller information that includes product benefits when they approach the display.

 Keep your messaging simple.
-Five to seven words are best when describing your product benefits.
-And using bold, easy to read fonts, are the best option.
+Five to seven words are best when describing the benefits of your product.
+Using bold, easy-to-read fonts is the best option.

 Most customers today have knowledge about different products and categories before they head to the store, so you don’t want to waste space on information that they may already know.
 Find a way to target the specific information they need.